ManticoreGamesInc/platform-documentation/src/tutorials/modeling_reference.md

 1. Find the ![Group Mode](../img/EditorManual/icons/Icon_GroupMode.png) or ![Object Mode](../img/EditorManual/icons/Icon_ObjectMode.png) icons in the **Toolbar**
 {: .image-inline-text .image-background}
 2. Select the drop down arrow next to the mode.
-3. Select **Object Mode** to select individual objects within the group when clicked.
+3. Select **Object Mode** to select invididual objects within the group when clicked.
 4. Select **Group Mode** to select the entire group when any object within the group is clicked.

 ### Parenting